- 01 UEFI VS BIOS: What is difference between BIOS and UEFI

 The "Delete Volume" may also gray out when you try to delete the OEM partition, recovery, or system reserved partition.
 This page will talk about how to delete the EFI system partition on Windows, as well as the must-know information about the EFI system partition, including what EFI is and what happens when the partition is deleted.

-To efficiently remove EFI partition from your computer, you can fully trust EaseUS partition manager software as shown in Part 3.
+To efficiently remove EFI partition from your computer, you can fully trust EaseUS Partition Master Professional as shown in Part 3.
 Keep reading and learn more details.

 Part 1.
 What Is EFI System Partition (ESP)